 - 1 cup spinach chopped finely then measured

 - Preheat the oven to 400°F.

 - Cover the acorn squash in olive oil.
-Place in a baking dish, cover with foil and bake for 30-35 minutes, until the flesh is easily pierced with a fork.
+Place in a baking dish or pan, cover with foil and bake for 35 minutes, until the flesh is easily pierced with a fork.

 - Meanwhile, cook quinoa with water according to directions.
-Place nuts in a frying pan on stove top and toast for about 5 minutes, or until lightly browned.
+While the quinoa cooks, place nuts in a frying pan on stove top and toast for about 5 minutes, or until lightly browned.

 - In another bowl mix olive oil, lemon, salt and pepper.

 - When squash is finished baking, let cool.
 Cut in half and scoop out seeds.
-Drizzle each half with ½ tbsp of honey.
-Stuff each half with quinoa mixture.
-Drizzle remaining ½ tbsp of honey each over each acorn.
+Drizzle each half with ½ tablespoon of honey.
+Stuff each half with the quinoa mixture.
+Drizzle remaining ½ tablespoon of honey each over each acorn.
 Bake for 20 minutes to caramelize.
 Season with salt and pepper to taste.

 My husband I both agree that fall is our favorite time of year as it feels calm.
 Sounds of rustling leaves and a fresh breeze passing through the air gives this season its peaceful presence.
 And after a busy summer, I am ready for the calm.